 When will this project be done?When will this project be done?

-If any current construction or renovations is happening in your building, ask when the completion date.
-Most construction projects do run over, but asking the board and having it in the minutes will help hold them accountable to a reasonable deadline.
+If any current construction or renovations is happening in your building, ask when the completion date is.
+Most construction projects run over, but asking the board and having it in the minutes will help hold them accountable to a reasonable deadline.

 How much has maintenance increased in the past several years?How much has maintenance increased in the past several years?

 If you’re new to the building, this question is for you.
-Understanding how much maintenance has increased by the percentage the past few years will help you know how much money you might spend the next few years on maintenance.
+Understanding how much maintenance has increased by percentage over the past few years will help you know how much money you might spend on maintenance in the next few years.

 Who is responsible for any damage done to my apartment during building construction?Who is responsible for any damage done to my apartment during building construction?

-If there’s any massive building-wide construction happening and there’s damage done to your unit, like during a Local Law 11 project, you should ask who will cover the cost.
+If massive building-wide construction happens and damage to your unit, like during a Local Law 11 project, you should ask who will cover the cost.
 It’s good to have this answer recorded in the meeting minutes to increase accountability and have it on record.

-This question is another good indicator of costs to come for you and other owners.
-If the building has a large reserve, they have extra cash to spend when any unexpected expenses.
-If the reserves are running low, you will likely be in for some future assessments.
+This question is another good indicator of costs for you and other owners.
+If the building has a large reserve fund, they have extra cash to spend when there are any unexpected expenses.
+On the other hand, if the reserves are running low, you will likely be in for future assessments.

 Can you walk us through any significant changes in the budget from this to last year?Can you walk us through any significant changes in the budget from this to last year?

-As an owner of the co-op, you have the right to see the budget/financial statement and how much of your money is going to categories such as payroll, maintenance, the building’s mortgage, etc. By understanding the annual budget, you’ll get a better idea of how that funds handled and possible areas the co-op could cut back.
+As a co-op owner, you have the right to see the budget/financial statement and how much of your money goes to categories such as payroll, maintenance, the building’s mortgage, etc. Understanding the annual budget will better understand how funds are handled and possible areas the co-op could cut back.

-Has the board asked any experts to weigh in on the budget or assessment charges?Has the board asked any experts to weigh in on the budget or assessment charges?
+Has the board asked experts to weigh the budget or assessment charges?Has the board asked experts to weigh the budget or assessment charges?

 It’s important to remember that the board of directors at your co-op are your neighbors.
-These are likely regular people with routine full-time jobs, and even if they’ve been on the board for several years, don’t have experience in real estate and budget management outside of this.
+These are likely regular people with routine full-time jobs.
+Even if they’ve been on the board for several years, they don’t have experience in real estate and budget management outside of this.
 Asking who the co-op board asked to help ensure the estimates in the budget; were correct will help avoid extra charges for you later on if they didn’t budget correctly.

 Ask about anything that is bothering you.Ask about anything that is bothering you.